Evolving SME Business Finance in Saudi Arabia: Implications and Imperatives for Banks

 Exhibit 1 presents an overview of Vision 2030’s strategic development goals set as part of the NTP and FSDP programmes, and highlights the commitments mapped for the intermediate phase up to 2025.
 Focusing on SME-centric financial services, FSDP aims to increase the share of SME financing from banks to 20% by 2030 compared to 5.7% in 2019.
 Similarly, NTP aims to grow SME contribution to the GDP to 35% by 2030 compared to 22% in 2016.

-Saudi Arabia Vision 2030 - Sme Business Finance
+Saudi Arabia Vision 2030 - SME Business Finance

 The Role of Banks in the New Scheme of Things